🚀 View Source

 /website $ alternator path/to/source path/to/target

-Layouts, includes, and variables are defined in text-based <source> files using comments and metadata.
+Layouts, includes, and variables are defined in <source> files using comments and metadata.
 More on that later.

 Watching for Changes